Should I Apologize To My Ex? 13 Factors To Consider

 • Reconnect with yourself (write about places you want to explore and food you want to try)· Focus on the positives of the breakup and celebrate this freedom of yours.

-If your relationship was traumatic, there is a very real chance that your ex may respond negatively to your apology.
+If your breakup was traumatic, there is a very real chance that your ex may respond negatively to your apology.
 They can say something like, “I don’t think I can ever forgive you for the pain that you caused.
 You are not worthy of my forgiveness.
 I hate you and I regret dating you.”

 This is the worst-case scenario but if you are not prepared for such harsh reactions, you should avoid apologizing to your ex.
 Working on forgiving yourself is hence better than begging for their forgiveness although this is one thing that is easier said than done.